 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits to make sure levonorgestrel and ethinyl estradiol is working properly and does not cause unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure levonorgestrel and ethinyl estradiol is working properly.
+Blood and urine tests may also be needed to check for unwanted effects.
 Your doctor may also want to check your blood pressure while taking levonorgestrel and ethinyl estradiol.